darklife/darkriscv/README.md

 - Virtex-6: 	137MHz
 - Kintex-7: 	167MHz

-Just for curiosity, the spartan-3e model 100 costs 12$ (octopart.com) and the
-*darkriscv* uses 86% of the FPGA capacity.
+Of course, the above numbers always change according to the logic around the *darkriscv*, which means that numbers are just an approximation.
+Just for curiosity, the spartan-3e model 100 costs 12$ (octopart.com) and the *darkriscv* uses 86% of the FPGA capacity.

 ## Development Tools (gcc)